Richard McBrien

-Richard Peter McBrien (August 19, 1936 – January 25, 2015) was a Catholic priest, theologian, and writer, who was the Crowley-O'Brien Professor of Theology at the University of Notre Dame in South Bend, Indiana, U.S. He authored twenty-five books, including the very popular Catholicism, a reference text on the Church after the Second Vatican Council.
+Richard Peter McBrien (August 19, 1936 – January 25, 2015) was a Catholic priest, theologian, and writer who was the Crowley-O'Brien Professor of Theology at the University of Notre Dame near South Bend, Indiana.
+He authored twenty-five books, including the popular Catholicism, a reference text on the Church after the Second Vatican Council.

-Biography
+Life and career

 Richard P. McBrien was born on August 19, 1936, the fourth of five children of Thomas H. and Catherine (Botticelli) McBrien.
 His father was a police officer, his mother a nurse.
 McBrien earned his bachelor's degree at St. Thomas Seminary in Bloomfield, Connecticut, in 1956, and a master's at St. John's Seminary in Brighton, Massachusetts, in 1962.
-He was ordained as a Catholic priest for the Roman Catholic Archdiocese of Hartford in 1962.
-His first assignment as a priest was at Our Lady of Victory Church in New Haven, Connecticut.
+He was ordained as a priest for the Roman Catholic Archdiocese of Hartford in 1962.
+His first assignment as a priest was at Our Lady of Victory Church in West Haven, Connecticut.
 McBrien obtained his doctorate in theology from the Pontifical Gregorian University in Rome in 1967.
 He taught at the Pope John XXIII National Seminary in Weston, Massachusetts.

 McBrien authored several books and articles discussing Catholicism.
-He is most well known for his authorship of Catholicism.
-He also served as president of the Catholic Theological Society of America from 1974–1975.
+He is known for his authorship of Catholicism.
+He also served as president of the Catholic Theological Society of America from 1974 to 1975.
 In 1976 he was the awarded the John Courtney Murray Award for outstanding and distinguished accomplishments in theology.
-McBrien served as Chair of the Department of Theology of the University of Notre Dame from 1980 to 1991.
+McBrien joined the Notre Dame faculty in 1980, served as chair of the Department of Theology there from 1980 to 1991, and retired in 2013.
 Prior to going to Notre Dame, McBrien taught at Boston College, where he was director of the Institute of Religious Education and Pastoral Ministry.

 McBrien's scholarly interests included ecclesiology, the relationship between religion and politics, and the theological, doctrinal, and spiritual aspects of the Catholic Church.
-McBrien published 25 books and was the general editor of the Encyclopedia of Catholicism.
+He published 25 books and was the general editor of the Encyclopedia of Catholicism.
 He also served as an on-air commentator on Catholic events for CBS in addition to his regular contribution as a commentator on several major television networks.
-He was also a consultant for ABC News.
+McBrien was also a consultant for ABC News.
 He wrote several essays for the National Catholic Reporter as well as for The Tidings in Los Angeles.
-He produced a syndicated theological column for the Catholic press, Essays in Theology.
+He produced a syndicated theological column.
+"Essays in Theology", for the Catholic press.

-Notre Dame Professor of Theology Brian Daley described his colleague as representing "what had been a pretty widespread point of view among Catholic theologians in the late 60s and 70s: liberal on the 'hot-button' issues, but – as he saw it – still theologically defensible.
+Notre Dame professor of theology Brian Daley described McBrien as representing "what had been a pretty widespread point of view among Catholic theologians in the late 60s and 70s: liberal on the 'hot-button' issues, but – as he saw it – still theologically defensible.
 By the late 80s, though, this approach had definitely become a minority voice."

 McBrien died after a lengthy illness at his home in Farmington, Connecticut, on January 25, 2015, at the age of 78.